ornladios/ADIOS2/docs/user_guide/source/advanced/campaign_management.rst

 ===========

 - The Campaign Reader engine only supports ReadRandomAccess mode, not step-by-step reading.
 Campaign management will need to change in the future to support sorting the steps from different outputs to a coherent order.
-- Attributes are not processed by the Campaign Reader yet
 - Updates to moving data for other location is not supported yet